Programmery/tesla-test-page/README.md

 It is a pre-optimization, but in production data could be larger.
 To see the script that I made for data denormalization, [click here.](https://github.com/Programmery/tesla-test-page/blob/d9886abe13beab77826a69e430d0afaf3034db14/src/data/getCalculatorDataMap.ts).

+And yes, it is also covered by the test.

 ### Performance
 1. All media is compressed during build process.
 2. CSS and JS are minifed.